 the on duration is indicated in the On Duration subfield of the WUR Parameters field in the WUR Mode element transmitted by the WUR non-AP STA.

-the start point is indicated in the WUR Duty Cycle Start Time subfield of the WUR Parameters field in the WUR Mode element transmitted by the WUR AP and the duty cycle period.
+the start point is indicated in the WUR Duty Cycle Start Time subfield of the WUR Parameters field in the WUR Mode element transmitted by the WUR AP.(#2608)

 A WUR non-AP STA shall set the On Duration subfield of the WUR Parameters field in the WUR Mode element to indicate a duration that is larger than or equal to the duration indicated by the Minimum Wake-up Duration subfield in the most recently received WUR Operation element from the associated WUR AP.